The Pareto Paradox: Why WordPress and Shopify Eventually Fail Growing Businesses

 Expand

-We see the panic when a Shopify store realizes they are paying $3,000 a month in “app fees” just to get a specific checkout flow.
-We see the despair when a WordPress site gets hacked because one of its 47 plugins had a security flaw from 2019.
+But we also see the aftermath.
+The panic when a Shopify store is bleeding $3,000 a month in “app fees” just to get one specific checkout flow.
+The despair when a WordPress site gets hijacked because one of its 47 plugins had a security hole left open since 2019.

 The Pareto Paradox (The 80/20 Trap)

-- WordPress/Shopify gives you 80% of what you need instantly, for almost zero cost.
+In software, the 80/20 rule is a trap.
+WordPress or Shopify hands you 80% of what you need instantly, for almost nothing.

-- Your content is the product: You are a blog, a news site, or a marketing brochure.
-WordPress was built for publishing, and it is still the king of putting words on a page.
+Use WordPress if your content is the product.
+You’re a blog, a news site, a marketing brochure.
+WordPress was built for publishing, and it’s still the king of getting words on a page.
+Same goes if your needs are genuinely standard: a contact form, an About page, a blog.
+Don’t reinvent the wheel for basic web presence.

 The Dark Side: When Platforms Turn Toxic